Dmitri Sytyi

-Dimitri Sergeyevich Sytyi (Ru: Дмитрий Сергеевич Сытый) is a Russian financier and businessman who manages media and communications of the Wagner Group in the Central African Republic.
+Dmitri Sergeyevich Sytyi (Дмитрий Сергеевич Сытый) is a Russian financier and businessman who manages media and communications of the Wagner Group in the Central African Republic.
 He is considered a close ally to Russian president Vladimir Putin and the right-hand man of Yevgeny Prigozhin before the latter's death.
 Following Prigozhin's death, Sytyi has been described as the man running the Wagner Group and Russian operations in the Central African Republic alongside Vitaly Perfilev.

 Biography

 Early life and education

-Sytyi was born on March 23, 1989, in Saint Petersburg, Russian SFSR (now Saint Petersburg, Russia).
+Sytyi was born on March 23, 1989, in Minsk (in Belarus, then a republic of the Soviet Union).
 He studied international business at the Saint Petersburg State University of Economics and Finance between 2006 and 2011 and then completed a master's degree at the International University of Catalonia between 2011 and 2012.
 Sytyi then attended the Skema Business School beginning in September 2014 to pursue his master's in international marketing and business development, but the school declared him a dropout in December 2016.
 Sytyi speaks English, French, Spanish, and Russian.